Configuration Options

 The StatefulSet spec configuration can be set from a file via the command line.
 For more information, see StatefulSetSpec:

-helm upgrade --install <my-hivemq-platform> hivemq/hivemq-platform --set-file config.overrideStatefulSet=files/stateful-set-spec.yaml -n <namespace>
+helm upgrade --install <my-hivemq-platform> hivemq/hivemq-platform --set-file config.overrideStatefulSet=stateful-set-spec.yaml -n <namespace>

 Example custom StatefulSetSpec configuration: